apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-PrincipalId-Anonymous.md

 of the `eduPersonTargetedID` attribute.
 The generated id may be based off of an existing principal attribute.
 If left unspecified or attribute not found, the authenticated principal id is used.

+The value is a tuple consisting of an opaque identifier for the principal, a name for the source of the identifier, and a name for the intended audience of the identifier.

 ```json
 {
   "@class" : "org.apereo.cas.services.CasRegisteredService",